 Santos and I shook on the terms of his upcoming appearance Friday, September 13 at The Mitch — he has amazing hands.
 They have been the source of his livelihood — as a percussionist, especially the conga – for 40 years.
 He is also, of course, a good talker, and Terry and I (TMW — Terry My Wife, the artist Terry Acebo Davis) viewed or at least listened to a string of John Santos lectures on the internet.
 Lectures and demonstrations.
 (Hey, I wonder if he has any ceramic instruments?
 I remember that in 1996 July, almost certainly 23 years ago, when Medeski Martin and Wood shook the Cubberley, towards the end of the evening there was a layer of ceramic dust from something Billy M aka Illy B was shaking.
 Yet I digress, dig?)

-I told Ms. Schacter, which she probably already knew, that Pueblo Potters like Jody Naranjo and Christine McHorse and Susan Folwell dig their own clay, and were taught matrilineally by their Grammy’s.
+I told Ms. Schacter, which she probably already knew, that Pueblo Potters like Jody Naranjo and Christina McHorse and Susan Folwell dig their own clay, and were taught matrilineally by their Grammy’s.

 Santos meanwhile says he was influenced by his Puerto Riqueno Grammy and also sold a cd that touted him on its face as a Grammy nominee or winner.
 (He also famously objected when the National Academy of Recording Arts and Sciencs streamlined their awards from 135 categories to about 50).